All the best deals from Target's Cyber Monday sale

 As Seen On TV Air Fryer ($59.99, originally $99.99; target.com)

-You can air fry, broil, bake, roast or dehydrate almost anything inside this device, allowing you to make everything from chicken wings to burgers with the touch of a button.
+You can air fry, broil, bake, roast or dehydrate almost anything inside this device, allowing you to cook everything from chicken wings to burgers with the touch of a button.

 Available in colors like sky blue, dark teal, fuchsia and light gray, this velvet chair features a subtle wingback effect and plush arms for a '70s vibe.